earthquake-research-group/.github/profile/README.md

-## Hi there, we are Melbourne Earthquake Science 👋
+## Hi there, we are the Earthquake Research Group based at the University of Melbourne 👋

-Website coming sooon
+Website coming soon

 ------------
-Page maintained by the Melbourne Earthquake Science group.
+Page maintained by the Earthquake Research Group.
 For information, contact dsand@unimelb.edu.au.

 <!--